Master Keaton: Production

 There is controversy over who wrote the stories for Master Keaton.
 Hokusei Katsushika is a pseudonym of manga story writer Hajime Kimura, who was also a co-writer of Golgo 13.
 Originally, Katsushika created the series' story, while Naoki Urasawa did the artwork.
 However, after Katsushika died of cancer in December 2004, Urasawa claimed in a May 2005 interview with Shūkan Bunshun that Katsushika eventually stopped work as a story writer due to a personal conflict with him, after which Urasawa alone created both story and art.
 Because of this, Urasawa demanded that Katsushika's name appear smaller than his on the manga's covers.
-Manga story writer Kariya Tetsu, who was a close friend of Katsushika and an influential figure at Shogakukan, opposed this action vehemently, which resulted in the discontinuation of the further publication of the manga as of July 2005.
+Manga story writer Kariya Tetsu, who was a close friend of Katsushika and an influential figure at Shogakukan, opposed this action vehemently, which resulted in the discontinuation of the further publication of the manga by July 2005.
 In 2019, Urasawa said that he had the ideas for the characters and Master Keaton was very much based on that.
 He was also going to write the manga in addition to illustrating it, but because he was already writing Yawara!, the editorial team was concerned about a young artist being able to create both.
 They brought in story writers, but the stories they proposed did not match Urasawa's vision.
 So instead meetings were held to create stories for the manga.
 But eventually the editors changed, and these "intimate" meetings were no longer possible.
 This is when Urasawa took the lead on writing the stories.
 He said that for the last two volumes, it is fair to say he came up with the stories alone.

 Jason Thompson reported that Viz Media considered translating Master Keaton for release in North America in the 1990s, but were "scared off" by the low sales of their release of Urasawa's earlier work, Pineapple Army.

 Urasawa and Takashi Nagasaki began the sequel Master Keaton Remaster (MASTERキートン Reマスター, Masutā Kīton Rimasutā) in 2012.
 When asked why he went back to a series after so many years, Urasawa stated it was because with the original series he had a hard time making the story he wanted due to contractual obligation, and because people affected by the 2011 Tōhoku earthquake and tsunami said they had enjoyed the series, so he wanted to do something for them.